Francis Hotel, Bath: Hotel

 The nine townhouses that make up the south side of Queen Square remained as individual dwellings until the late the nineteenth century.

 In 1858, local builder Soloman Francis established a boarding house at No. 10 Queen Square.
 During the 1870s, his widow, Emily, started to buy up the adjacent properties and, by 1884 had expanded the business into Nos 6-9 and 11.
 In May 1884, the seven Georgian town houses were opened as the Francis Private Hotel.

 In April 1942 during World War II, 24 m of the hotel frontage was lost when a 500 kg Nazi Luftwaffe high explosive bomb landed on the east side of the square during the Bath Blitz.
 Casualties were low considering the devastation, with the majority of the guests and staff having taken shelter in the hotel basement.

 J. Hopwood rebuilt the hotel in 1952-53, while The Beatles stayed in the hotel in 1963.

 Present

 Between 2010 and 2012 the Francis Hotel was refurbished by Accor Hotels.
 The corridors were split into different areas by cross-corridor doors, with these subdivisions roughly marking the boundaries of the different houses.
 The new interior decoration marks these diversions through the use of different wallpaper in heritage colours and patterns.
 Blue plaques explain who was in residence at specific dates.

-The Francis Hotel, which features chef Raymond Blanc’s Brasserie Blanc, presently has 98 bedrooms of three different types: Classic, Superior and Feature.
-The Francis is part of Accor Group's MGallery, launched in September 2008, with 50 hotels over five continents.
+The Francis Hotel presently has 98 bedrooms of three different types: Classic, Superior and Feature.
+The Francis is part of the Sutton Hotel Collection, launched in April 2022, with three hotels including The Queens Hotel, Cheltenham and The Castle Hotel, Windsor.

-In March 2023, a 19-year-old man was arrested on suspicion of drink-driving after a car became wedged against the basement windows of the Francis Hotel.